saivishwanathgoud/PGP--DSA-Capstone-Project/README.md

 The findings from this study are based on the premium dataset that was made available by the insurance company.
 This data has around 80,000 observations containing sixteen predictor/ independent variables and one target/ response/ dependent variable.
 This data is a mix of continuous and categorical variables and does not contain any missing or null values.
 Results from exploratory data analysis shows that there exists high standard deviation in terms of age, premium and income.
 Also, there is evidence of skewness and presence of outliers in the dataset.

-Please refer to business report for key findings.
+Please refer to the business report for key findings.